emancid/cyclops/INSTALL.md

                 monitor.cfg.template *              ## DEFINE MODULES AND GROUPS FOR MONITOR
-                plugin.users.ctrl.cfg.template      ## Define support and admin users for monitoring them with this plugin procedure.ia.codes.cfg.template     ## NOT TOUCH IF NOT NECESARY - PROCEDURES CODES AND NAMES ./security
+                plugin.users.ctrl.cfg.template      ## Define support and admin users for monitoring them with this plugin procedure.ia.codes.cfg.template     ## NOT TOUCH IF NOT NECESARY - PROCEDURES CODES AND NAMES ./audit
+		bitacoras.cfg			    ## Create your generic logbooks
+		issuecodes.cfg.template		    ## Define your provider issue code, local or whatever code you need to follow your issues.
+            ./security
                 login.node.list.cfg.template        ## Define nodes to monitor users in them ./services